 Amongst children of school-going age who are not attending school the main set of reasons for non-attendance relate to financial constraints.
-These include the cost of schooling (18%), or the opportunity costs of education, where children have family commitments such as child minding (9%) or are needed to work in a family business or elsewhere to support household income (3%).
-The second most common set of reasons is related to perceived learner or education system failures, such as a perception that "education is useless" (12%), feeling unable to perform at school (8%), or exam failure (4%).
-Other reasons for drop-out are illness (8%) and disability (9%).
-Pregnancy accounts for around 10% of drop-out amongst teenage girls not attending school (or 5% of all non-attendance).
+These include the cost of schooling (18%), or the opportunity costs of education, where children have family commitments such as child minding (6%) or are needed to work in a family business or elsewhere to support household income (4%).
+The second most common set of reasons is related to perceived learner or education system failures, such as a perception that "education is useless" (14%), feeling unable to perform at school (7%), or exam failure (4%).
+Other reasons for drop-out are illness (7%) and disability (9%).
+Pregnancy accounts for around 9% of drop-out amongst teenage girls not attending school (or 5% of all non-attendance).5

-Figure 4a: School-age children attending an educational institution, by province, 2002 & 2012 shown that children from more "disadvantaged" backgrounds - with limited economic resources, lower levels of parental education, or who have lost one or both parents - are indeed less likely to enrol in school and are more prone to dropping out or progressing more slowly than their more advantaged peers.
-6 Racial inequalities in school advancement remain strong.
-Similarly, school attendance rates tell us nothing about the quality of teaching and learning.
+Attendance rates alone do not capture the regularity of children's school attendance, or their progress through school.
+Research has shown that children from more "disadvantaged" backgrounds - with limited economic resources, lower levels of parental education, or who have lost one or both parents - are indeed less likely to enrol in school and are more prone to dropping out or progressing more slowly than their more advantaged peers.
+Racial inequalities in school advancement remain strong.6 Similarly, school attendance rates tell us nothing about the quality of teaching and learning.